Board Policies

 1. The President is empowered to preside over Board meetings with the commonly accepted power of that position (e.g., ruling, recognizing).

-2. The President is not authorized to make decisions within the Board’s Outcomes and Chancellor Responsibilities policy areas.
-Therefore, the President has no authority to supervise or direct the Chancellor’s work.
+2. The President is not authorized to make decisions within the Board’s policies and Chancellor Responsibilities.
+The President has no authority to supervise or direct the Chancellor’s work.

 3. The President may represent the Board to outside parties in announcing Board-stated positions and in stating decisions and interpretations within the area delegated to the President.